 The system will generate a new file again on the next reboot.

 Cloning your cloud server means that the data is copied from one disk to another as is.
 All of the OS-level configurations will be exactly the same.
 This includes your usernames, passwords, and any SSH keys you might have added to your original server so that you may log in to the new cloned system just as to the original.
-However, once logged in, you might need to make some changes to the new server’s configuration like updating the hostname.
+However, once logged in, you might need to make some changes to the new server’s configuration such as updating the hostname.

 On Ubuntu and other Debian based distributions, open the hostname file for edit.